Alida Francis

+M. Alida U. Francis is a Dutch civil servant who has been appointed island Governor of Sint Eustatius on April 10, 2024.
+She is the first woman to hold this position out of 400 Island Governors.

+Early life and education

 Francis was born and raised on St. Eustatius.
 Between 1977 and 1985 she lived in Aruba, where she obtained her HAVO diploma at the Colegio Arubano.
 She then went on to study journalism at the Hogeschool Utrecht.

+Career

 Her career started in 1989 as a broadcast journalist in Sint Maarten.
 A year later she transferred to the government, where she started working in the office of the Lieutenant Governor of Sint Maarten as a specialist in protocol and public relations.
 Between 1992 and 2010 she was director of the Sint Eustatius Tourism Development Foundation.
 In 1995 she was appointed a member of the Nation Building Committee of the Netherlands Antilles on behalf of Sint Eustatius.
+On 27 April 2007, Alida Francis was appointed a Knight of the Order of Orange-Nassau.

-From 2010, Francis was employed by the National Office for the Caribbean Netherlands, where as acting head of communication she is responsible for all communication strategies for the BES islands.
+From 2010, Alida Francis was employed by the National Office for the Caribbean Netherlands, where as acting head of communication she is responsible for all communication strategies for the BES islands.
 After hurricane Irma, she made an important contribution to the reconstruction of St. Eustatius.